chavakula/simple-rest-service-golang/README.md

 # Simple REST service in GOLANG

 This example will show you how to quickly create a REST service in GOLANG.
+(Without Database support)

 ## Installation